£102,538 raised!

 Kirsty is proud to announce…

 My name is Kirsty.
 I am eleven years old.
-I live in Tunbridge Wells and I have a brain tumour.
+I live in Kent and I have a brain tumour.
 His name is Terry.
 I’m having chemotherapy to make him smaller.
 But don’t worry about me – I’m going to be fine!

 Lots of other children get diagnosed with cancer, and need help.
 I’m raising money for Children with Cancer UK by crocheting 70 bunting triangles – one for each week of my chemotherapy.

-If you think this is a good idea and you'd like to help me, there are TWO ways we can raise oodles of money!
+If you think this is a good idea and you'd like to help me, here's how to do it!

 This is the easiest thing you can do.
 So far I've raised loads but I want to raise more.
 Much, much more!